HiddenKendo/911-flappy-bird/README.md

 - Increased Spawn Delay from 0.9 to 1.2
 - Changed sprite for green towers
 - Green towers can now move down
-- Increased gravity change with LeftCtrl
+- Increased gravity change with LeftCtrl from 8 to 10

 Alpha 1:
 - Decreased Spawn Delay from 1 to 0.9